Ana Aslan: Research

 After graduating from the Faculty of Medicine in 1922, she began working with Daniel Danielopolu who supervised her doctoral thesis.
 She obtained her M.D. degree in cardiovascular physiology in 1924.
 Her focus was on physiology and the process of ageing.
 While experimenting on the effects that procaine had on arthritis, Aslan discovered other beneficial effects of this drug.
 It was this discovery that led to a three-year study and eventual invention of her drug called Gerovital (H3), which she prescribed for the effects of aging.
 With hesitation from fellow scientists that Gerovital was a "fountain of youth", Aslan kicked off a research study to prove the results.
 Over a period of two years, blood samples were taken from 15,000 people, with some of them receiving Gerovital and some receiving a placebo.
 40% of the people who took Gerovital had less sick-leave days, and mortality rate from the flu epidemic was 13% in placebo patients while only being 2.7% in patients who took the drug.
 In 1976, with a pharmacist named Elena Polovrăgeanu, they invented another drug named Aslavital, which was a similar drug to Gerovital aimed to delay the skin aging process.

 Awards

-Ana Aslan received many international distinctions for her research activity, for example:
+Ana Aslan received many distinctions for her research activity, for example: